vnucodes/algo-cruise/README.md

 # Algo Cruise
 My journey in learning algorithms and DSA by solving various problems.
 Problems are mostly taken from Leetcode and the solutions are developed by me.
-Of course these solutions can be better!! and they wil get better, it's just matter of time.
+Of course these solutions can be better!! and they will get better, it's just matter of time.

 ### Problems
 - [Median of two sorted array](https://github.com/vnucodes/algo-cruise/blob/master/problems/Median-of-Two-Sorted-Arrays.js)